 Incorporating yoga into your routine can improve cardiovascular risk factors such as obesity and high blood pressure, especially in middle-aged and older adults at high risk.
 Lowering your cardiovascular risk factors and improving your physical activity can also decrease the risk of heart disease.

-Could Reduce Chronic Pain and Arthritis
+Yoga Could Reduce Chronic Pain and Arthritis

-Can Help You Sleep Better
+Yoga Can Help You Sleep Better

-Certain yoga poses can aid in better sleep, but you’ll see the most benefits from the meditative properties of yoga.
-Choosing a yoga practice that focuses on meditation, calmness, breathing and restorative poses can reduce sleep disturbances.
+Certain yoga poses can aid in better sleep, but you’ll see the most benefits from the reflective properties of yoga.
+Choosing a yoga practice that focuses on meditation, calmness, breathing, and restorative poses can reduce sleep disturbances.
 It can also help individuals with insomnia and other sleep disorders.
 Individuals with post-traumatic stress disorder (PTSD) notice that incorporating yoga into their daily routine can be a complementary treatment for treating PTSD symptoms.

-Improves Flexibility and Balance
+Yoga Improves Flexibility and Balance

-May Relieve Migraines
+Yoga May Relieve Migraines

-Can Increase Strength
+Yoga Can Increase Strength

 Studies show that participants in a control group who incorporated hatha yoga into their daily routine noticed improved overall endurance.
 Hatha yoga is a type of yoga that pairs physical poses with breathing techniques.

-Promotes Healthy Eating Habits
+Yoga Promotes Healthy Eating Habits

 The mind-body connection is a super important part of yoga.
 A positive effect of deepening the mind-body connection is that many experience an increased motivation to eat healthier.
 Not only do individuals notice a decrease in fast food cravings, but they also experience better management of emotional eating.

-Improves Breathing & Asthma Symptoms
+Yoga Improves Breathing & Asthma Symptoms

-The Mental and Spiritual Benefits of Yoga
+The Mental Health Benefits of Yoga

 People are often surprised that they’re experiencing mental health and spiritual health benefits when they leave the yoga mat.
-Although the physical health benefits are significant, the basis of yoga is about self-reflection, kindness, compassion, overall growth and self-awareness.
+Although the physical health benefits are significant, the basis of yoga is about self-reflection, kindness, compassion, overall growth, and self-awareness.
 Yoga can change your outward appearance for the better, but studies also show that yoga can strengthen the brain.

-Can Decrease Stress
+Yoga Can Decrease Stress

 Yoga is known to reduce stress and increase relaxation.
 Studies show that yoga can significantly lower cortisol levels (the primary stress hormone).
-Yoga also encourages individuals to practice mindfulness to combat stress long term.
+Yoga also encourages individuals to practice mindfulness to combat stress long-term.

-May Fight Depression
+Yoga May Fight Depression

 Experiences with depression vary, and medicine is life-saving for many patients, but doctors often recommend additional treatments such as counseling or even yoga therapy.
-Yoga therapy can help people cope with their symptoms and even prevent symptoms from worsening in combination with traditional treatment methods.
+Yoga therapy can help people cope with their symptoms and even prevent symptoms from worsening with traditional treatment methods.

 Yoga can help soothe anxiety because you are retraining your body and nervous system to be present and find peace.
 The combination of slow movement and intentional breathing can also help when your mind is racing and if you’re experiencing an elevated heart rate.

-Improves Quality of Life
+Yoga Improves Quality of Life

-Yoga can also be used as an adjunct therapy to improve quality of life in various ways.
-Yoga can increase mood, fatigue, anxiety and depression, but doctors also say that yoga can improve quality of life and reduce symptoms in cancer patients.
+Yoga can also be used as an adjunct therapy to improve the quality of life in various ways.
+Yoga can increase mood, fatigue, anxiety, and depression, but doctors also say that yoga can improve quality of life and reduce symptoms in cancer patients.
 Studies show that individuals undergoing intense treatments like chemotherapy report decreased nausea and vomiting and increased relaxation.